Cache-Oblivious Representation of B-Tree Structures: Van Emde Boas Memory Layout

 Now we show the I/O complexity of traversal of the whole small subtrees.

-\begin{lemma}[small decomposition subtrees] I/O complexity of DFS of a subtree $T$ in $\D$ of height in $(⌈\log B⌉, ⌈\log B⌉/ε]$ is $\cO(|T|/B)$. \end{lemma} \begin{proof} During DFS, we always keep in memory all active blocks; by Lemma~\ref{lem:search_complexity}, their number is at most $\cO((\log B/ε) / (ε⋅\log B) + 1) ⊆ \cO(1/ε^2)$.
+\begin{lemma}[small decomposition subtrees] I/O complexity of DFS of a subtree $T$ in $\D$ of~height in $(⌈\log B⌉, ⌈\log B⌉/ε]$ is $\cO(|T|/B)$. \end{lemma} \begin{proof} During DFS, we always keep in memory all active blocks; by Lemma~\ref{lem:search_complexity}, their number is at most $\cO((\log B/ε) / (ε⋅\log B) + 1) ⊆ \cO(1/ε^2)$.
 When active branch is being changed, we will not reread blocks that are already active; thus we need to read a block again only after it was inactive.

-If a partially read block becomes inactive, it is partitioned by an active branch into two components and, by Lemma~\ref{lem:interval_in_tree:f}, this may happen in at most one way.
+If a partially read block becomes inactive, it is partitioned by an active branch into two components and, by Lemma~\ref{lem:interval_in_tree}~(f), this may happen in at most one way.
 Each block is thus read at~most twice.

-The tree $T$ is continuously stored in memory and uses at least one whole block due to arity of~inner vert~ces being at least two.
+The tree $T$ is contiguously stored in memory and uses at least one whole block due to arity of~inner vertices being at least two.
 In total we need to read at most $2(|T|/B + 2) ∈ O(|T|/B)$ blocks. \end{proof}

 We also need to handle small subtrees which are stored in our memory interval only partially.
 Either the memory interval is small enough that it is fully contained in the subtree, or we have at most two such subtrees at the borders of the larger memory interval.